-Table 4.4 present linear regression coefficients predicting importance attributed to self-transcendence values.
-The first model includes the effects of nationality, age, gender, level of religiosity, parents’ academic education and standard of living; the second model adds school types which may reflect different acculturation strategies, and the third model adds interactions between nationality and school types.
+Table 4.4 present linear regression coefficients predicting the degree of importance attributed to the value of self-transcendence.
+The first model includes the effects of nationality, age, gender, level of religiosity, parents’ education level and standard of living; the second model adds school type, which may reflect different acculturation strategies; and the third model adds interactions between nationality and school type.

-The first model shows that nationality, gender and religiosity have significant effects: Arabs, religiosity and boys attribute lower importance to Self-transcendence values.
+The first model shows that nationality, gender, and religiosity have significant effects: Arabs, religiosity, and boys attribute lower importance to Self-transcendence values.
 The negative effect of Arab affirms hypothesis 1A.

-The second model, which adds school type, reveals that multicultural and Hebrew-mixed schools have no significant net association with the importance attributed to Self-transcendence values.
+The second model, which adds school type, reveals that multicultural and Hebrew-mixed schools have no significant net association with the importance attributed to the value of Self-transcendence.
 The effects of Arab, gender and religiosity are maintained.

-The third model which adds interactions between school type and Arabs, shows that Arabs’ association with lower importance attributed to self-transcendence values grows while religiosity association becomes smaller.
-Hebrew mixed-schools’ students are associated with lower importance attributed to self-transcendence values, however, interaction between Arabs and school types shows that Arabs who attend Hebrew mixed schools are associated with higher importance attributed to such values significantly.
-This finding shows that there is quite a similarity between Jews and Arabs attending Hebrew-mixed schools which relate to the fact that Jews who attend these schools do not choose integration such as their peers from multicultural schools, however, Arabs attending these schools aim to assimilate and resemble to a certain extent to their Jewish peers.
-Both groups therefore approaching the middle.
+The third model, which adds interactions between school type and Arabs, shows that Arabs’ association with lower importance attributed to self-transcendence values grows while religiosity association becomes smaller.
+Hebrew mixed-schools’ students are associated with attributing less importance to the value of self-transcendence; however, interaction between Arabs and school types shows that Arabs who attend Hebrew-mixed schools are associated with attributing significantly more importance to such values.
+This finding shows that there is quite a lot of similarity between Jews and Arabs attending Hebrew-mixed schools which relate to the fact that Jews who attend these schools do not choose integration such as their peers from multicultural schools, while Arab students who attend these schools aim to assimilate and therefore resemble their Jewish peers to a certain extent.
+Both groups at these schools therefore approach the middle ground.

-Table 4.5 Linear regression predicting attribution of importance to Conservation values as a function of type of school and nationality
+Table 4.5 Linear regression predicting attribution of importance to the value of Conservation as a function of type of school and nationality